SUAT-lhy/MEISHAV100---FPGA-verifaction-on-VC707/README.md

 **Note:
 The address range of the Chiplink we use is from `0x8000_0000` to `0xDfff_ffff`.
+This address range represents the memory-mapped addresses that the SoC uses to access the external device (the DDR3 on the FPGA) via the ChipLink protocol.
 Reading and writing Chiplinks in other address ranges will report a slave error.**

 ## 4.6 MEISHAV100 on Vivado